lkilcher/dolfyn/doc-src/rotations.rst

   coordinate systems to beam coordinates.

 - **INST**: this is the 'instrument' coordinate system defined by the manufacturer.
-This coordinate system is orth-normal, but is not necessarily fixed.
+This coordinate system is ortho-normal, but is not necessarily fixed.
 That is, if the instrument is rotating, then this coordinate system changes relative to the earth.
 When the data object is in INST coordinates, the first dimension of the vectors
   are: [X, Y, Z, ...].

-  Note: instruments with more than three beams will have more than three velocity components. **|dlfn| does not yet handle these extra dimensions consistently**.

 - **EARTH**: When the data object is in EARTH coordinates, the first dimension of vectors are: [East, North, Up, ...].
 This coordinate